- Home

 3. Individual PA/PD Psychotherapy Training

-- The supervised and/or consulted psychotherapy experience can occur during any combination of practica, internship, postdoctoral, or post-licensure practice experiences.
+This experience may occur across any combination of practica, internship, postdoctoral training, or post-licensure practice.

 4. Personal Psychotherapy or Psychoanalysis

-- Minimum 2 years weekly personal PA/PD psychotherapy or psychoanalysis with a doctoral level psychoanalytic and/or psychodynamic psychotherapist or a doctoral level psychoanalyst.
-Eighty minimum total hours, which need not be consecutive.
+Candidates must complete a minimum of two years of weekly personal PA/PD psychotherapy or psychoanalysis with a doctoral-level psychotherapist or psychoanalyst.
+A minimum of 80 total hours is required and need not be consecutive.

 5. Professional and Scholarly Engagement in PA/PD Psychology

-A documented pattern of professional and scholarly activity.
-Demonstrate at least one type of involvement in each of the areas below:
+Candidates must demonstrate a documented pattern of professional and scholarly activity, including at least one form of engagement in each of the following areas:

 Senior Psychologist Option

-Psychologists who meet the above degree, internship, and postdoctoral criteria AND have 15 years or more of postdoctoral experience following licensure are eligible for the Senior Psychologist option.
-The aim of this program is to bring into ABAPPP senior colleagues who have made a significant career contribution to the field.
-Details regarding the Senior Option application process are described below in Chapters V and VI.
+Psychologists who meet all degree, internship, and postdoctoral requirements and have 15 or more years of postdoctoral experience following licensure are eligible for the Senior Psychologist option.
+This program is intended to recognize senior professionals who have made significant contributions to the field.
+Application details are provided in Chapters V and VI.

 Subspecialty Certification In Psychoanalysis